reno-router/reno/README.template.md

 ## Deno 1.13+ support

 Note that **this library only supports the legacy Deno HTTP server and related std/http APIs**.
-I am actively working on version 2 of Reno which will support the native HTTP server APIs introduced in Deno 1.13, and I hope to have this ready soon.
+I am actively working on version 2 of Reno, which will support the native HTTP server APIs introduced in Deno 1.13, and I hope to have this ready soon.

 ---